microwave89-hv/hw-fw-notes/tools.md

 Overwrite the first instruction at 0x1ffff0 (later mapped to 0xfffffff0 "Reset Vector") with 0xf4 (that is, a halt).

-If you overwrote an instruction that was multiple bytes long pad the remaining bytes with 0x90.
+If you overwrote an instruction that was multiple bytes long pad the remaining bytes of that instruction with 0x90s.

 Run the VM you created before by issuing following command: